bogomazov/ElliotAI/README.md

 # Elliot-iOS | React Native

 ## Running on simulator
-1. Clone the repository.
+1. Run `npm install` inside the directory where `package.json` exists.
+2. Run `pod install` inside `ios/`.
-2. `open ios/Elliot.xcworkspace`, don't convert Swift syntax, choose "later" and "no".
+3. `open ios/Elliot.xcworkspace`, don't convert Swift syntax, choose "later" and "no".
 This step lets Xcode register a scheme for react-native-cli to use, automatically.
 You can now close Xcode.
-3. Run `npm install` inside the directory where `package.json` exists.
 4. `npm run build-ios-dev`
 5. `npm start`
 6. `react-native run-ios`